PTSD Treatment for Your Patients

 Treating PTSD at Pathlight

 Pathlight holds hope for your patients during their recovery journey, and we recognize the bravery and strength it takes to reach out for treatment.
-No matter how complex an illness is, we can help your patients learn new skills to help manage their thoughts, emotions, and physical reactions.
+No matter how complex an disorder is, we can help your patients learn new skills to help manage their thoughts, emotions, and physical reactions.

 At Pathlight, one of our overarching priorities is to create a trauma-sensitive treatment environment and approach.
 Our physical space, group guidelines, policies and procedures, interactions, and treatment approaches are designed to promote a culture of safety, empowerment, and healing.